 Applying for enrollment

-Students may apply for enrollment at any time.
+Students may apply for enrollment at any time, and may study one musical instrument.
 A family interview and student assessment will be conducted to assess fit for our program.
 Lesson availability is subject to instructor schedules and/or teacher to student ratios for group classes or camps.
 Prospects not given a lesson slot will be placed on the wait list for future assessment or future placement.
 Upon acceptance into the program, students and parents must meet with the Director to complete initial orientation and paperwork in advance of starting lessons.
 Enrollment priority is based on if student is returning, meets deadlines for registration and is in good standing.
 After which, wait list prospects are considered based on date of application, service needs/opportunity and keen interest of students.
 Camp registration & enrollment will be done seasonally.